SaadAhmedJamal/SoftwareDevelopment_PLUS_TestRepository/README.md

-#Final Project Branch
+# Final Project Branch

-this is a repository, for the Practic: Software Development tasks.
+this is a repository, for the Application Development Project.

 ## Please use the Readme file for proper execution of OBIA through GUI